-By now, you may be able to guess that the entire watermelon is safe and edible for chickens.
+By now, you may be able to guess that just like when chickens eat zucchini, they can also eat the entire watermelon plant.
 The greens of the watermelon are, again, something chickens love and will dig right in when given the chance.
 Just make sure to keep them away from the vine while it is growing.
-They won’t wait until the watermelon grows and then everyone will be without their favorite pink fruit.
+They won't wait until the watermelon grows and then everyone will be without their favorite pink fruit.

 Can I feed rotten watermelon to my chickens?